Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again?

 Whatever the reason, if you want to improve sex after birth, the most important thing to remember is it’s vital to allow your body to heal fully.
 It’s the first step to getting back to your typical sex life.
 Having sex too soon can prolong the healing process and it will take even longer for sex to feel ‘normal’ again.

-If you have ongoing pain, you need to see a specialist to properly address it.
-You don’t need to grin and bear it through terribly painful intercourse in hopes it will eventually improve.
+If you have ongoing pain, you need to see a specialist to address it properly.
+You don’t need to endure terribly painful intercourse in the hope it will eventually improve.

-The next step is to understand the physical toll of parenthood and the impact that can have on your relationship.
-It’s important to address any birth trauma, and relationship struggles (such as lack of intimacy) since baby’s arrival.
+The next step is to understand the physical toll of parenthood and the impact it can have on your relationship.
+It’s important to address any birth trauma or relationship struggles (such as lack of intimacy) since baby’s arrival.

-If you allow your body to heal and address any underlying physical concerns, and if you recognise the impact parenting can have, you are more likely to see your sex life return to normal faster than if you just jump right in and push through discomfort.
+If you allow your body to heal and deal with any underlying physical concerns, and if you recognize the impact parenting can have, you are more likely to see your sex life return to normal faster than if you just jump right in and push through discomfort.

-And if you’re breastfeeding, many mothers swear by a good lubricant being the fix-all to uncomfortable post birth sex.
+When breastfeeding, many mothers swear by a good lubricant.
+You might find it’s the fix-all for uncomfortable post-birth sex.

-Wondering why you’re not into sex since the birth of your baby?
-Wondering why your partner isn’t interested in sex?
-Be sure to read 10 Reasons Why She Doesn’t Want Sex After Having A Baby for more understanding of sex after welcoming a new baby.
+Are you wondering why you’re not into sex since the birth of your baby?
+Or wondering why your partner isn’t interested in sex?
+Be sure to read 10 Reasons Why She Doesn’t Want Sex After Having A Baby for a better understanding of sex after welcoming a new baby.